The transition from child to an adult member of society in different countries vary, so check out How Quinceañeras are Celebrated Around the World.

 The party after the Mass is more eventful.
 The celebrant is accompanied by 14 pairs of young people.
 Together with her own escort, that brings the total to 15 couples, one couple for each year of life.
 As in other countries, a waltz is danced and the colorful clothing of the guests ensures that the event is dazzling.

-Interesting note: While guests at a Dominican Republic Quinceañera are expected to wear colorful formal clothing, they are also expected to maintain the Quinceañera celebrant as the focal point.
+Interesting note: Guests at a Dominican Republic Quinceañera are expected to wear colorful formal clothing.
+They’re are also expected to maintain the Quinceañera celebrant as the focal point.

 The Dominican Republic Quinceañera has many other choreographed dances in addition to the waltz.
-Guests often enjoy dancing the merengue and salsa, and of course, since this is a party, they’ll partake of a lavish buffet of food and drink, and enjoy a slice of cake after the formal dances are completed.
+Guests often enjoy dancing the merengue and salsa.
+And of course, since this is a party, they’ll partake of a lavish buffet of food and drink, and enjoy a slice of cake after the formal dances.

 Quinceañeras in these countries are generally quite similar.
 The birthday girl arrives with her father and is then received by her mother and her friends.
 The father and daughter waltz, and then the Quinceañera dances with her brothers if she has any.
 Other male relatives also enjoy a customary dance with the celebrant.

 The interesting part of the Quinceañera in these countries is the fact that after the traditional dances, a “crazy hour” is expected.
-It’s not uncommon to have a famous DJ in charge of the show and for guests to wear masks, wigs, and make use of other wild party favors as part of the fun.
+It’s not uncommon to have a famous DJ in charge of the show.
+Guests often wear masks, wigs, and make use of other wild party favors as part of the fun.

 The Quinceañera wears an evening dress—traditionally a ball gown—into which her personal style has been incorporated.
 Her mother is very involved in the planning process.
-Mexican Quinceañeras also begin with a Catholic Mass, and after arriving at the church, the celebrant is accompanied by her entourage consisting of her parents, godparents, and her court of honor.
+Mexican Quinceañeras also begin with a Catholic Mass.
+After arriving at the church, the celebrant is accompanied by her entourage consisting of her parents, godparents, and her court of honor.

 The court of honor—Corte de honor—is a select group of the Quinceañera’s peers.
 They are paired off, one boy to one girl, and are called chambelanes and damas respectively.
 The court can range from 7 to 15 pairs.